 Kids will get a kick on meeting the local cowboys who rear bulls, or ride horses to spot birds at the Pont de Gau ornithological park.

-While the snowy months in the Alps are a family paradise,in summer when the slopes are green the surrounding hills come alive with sounds of excited children.
+While the snowy months in the Alps are a family paradise, in summer when the slopes are green the surrounding hills come alive with sounds of excited children; one of the best places to visit in France with family.

 One great summer destination is Samoens, which has plenty of easy hikes around lakes and waterfalls.
 Kids can opt for pony rides, swim in the children’s outdoor pool or for the fearless clamber along the local via Ferrata.

 Dordogne is located in the South of France and is not on every families tourist radar, but this hidden gem has more than a fair share of family oriented activities.
-There are mediaeval castles overlooking the Dordogne River and adventure parks that will wow kids.
+There are medieval castles overlooking the Dordogne River and adventure parks that will wow kids, making this one of the best places to visit in France with family.

 Besides having some of the oldest cave paintings in Europe, Dordogne is home to some idyllic villages; where families can stay with locals for weeks to experience urban life.